-this essay was written in the summer of 2022 as a part of the Marion Nicoll BIPOC Residency program.
+this essay was written as a part of the Marion Nicoll BIPOC Residency program.
 My thoughts on this piece have changed in little ways.
 Take this as a time capsule.

 I use the phrase "white space" as a metaphor for the room that is occupied by white supremacy and how it exists on a fundamental level in art + design spaces.
 It is an incessant presence that, even beyond art, has dictated the lives of the oppressed (anyone who is not cis, a man, white, ablebodied, straight, and/or wealthy).
 Our methods to cope with these structures have been aestheticised as deskilled contemporary art.
 In these Post-Modern times, I implore you to recognize that the method of creation that has been critiqued derogatorily towards Black, Indigenous, and People of Colour have now been propped up and praised by white people for white people.
 As far as I can tell, the visual language and understanding in the "west" that we rely on is defined and maintained by white supremacists.
 Have mercy!